maldwg/BICEP-suricata-image/README.md

 The image holds every dependency necessary along with the necessary interface implemented, in order to work with the BICEP application

 The main BICEP project is available [here](https://github.com/maldwg/BICEP/tree/main)

+## Usage

+If you want to use the resulting image with the BICEP framework, keep in mind that in its current version, the Suricata container will need a config that outputs alerts to /opt/logs/alerts_and_anomalies.json.
+If you do not log to this location, the analysis willnot work properly.
+A feature for including a whole use selected directory is planned.

 ## Initialize project